roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 });
 ```

-3. Save the file, use Node to restart the app, and invoke it by re-visiting the `add-file` route in your browser: http://[YOUR_VMS_IP]/add-file?fileName=test.txt&fileContents=Hello%20World
+3. Save the file, use Node to restart the app, and invoke it by revisiting the `add-file` route in your browser: http://[YOUR_VMS_IP]/add-file?fileName=test.txt&fileContents=Hello%20World.

 4. Switch back to the SSH window.
-Stop the application by pressing CTRL+C, and do a directory listing of all your files.
+Stop the application by pressing **CTRL+C**, and do a directory listing of all your files.

 ```
 ls